 5. Avoid Fraud

-Be on the lookout for scam sites looking to get hold of your credit card details.
+Be on the lookout for scam sites looking to get hold of your credit card details. philip horton, if you listen to him, you’d know that there are a very less number of websites which veraciously offer money for your work.
 Make sure web pages are secure when transacting online, and that reputable payment services are utilized.
 We recommend setting up a dedicated online shopping account with strict credit and overdraft limits, with only enough money to buy what you need.
-Alternatively you can use the e-bucks, Discovery Rewards and Avios points you’ve been accumulating all year.
+Alternatively you can use the e-bucks, Discovery Rewards and Avios points.

 6. Check Return Policies